Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

+By contrast, the transverse part of the displacement field, $\nabla\times\vec D_{\rm T} =\nabla\times\vec D$, depends on the conductivity tensor under consideration.
+We note, however, that the thus defined displacement field would be a purely auxiliary quantity (though not a particularly helpful one) without the slightest intrinsic meaning.
+In particular, it would be of the most secondary character as it could only be calculated ex post, i.e.~once the conductivity tensor is given, and can hence not serve any practical purpose.
+Worse, it does not even have a value on the conceptual level, e.g.~as a defining equation for the effective dielectric tensor.
+Rather to the contrary, the latter must be used to define the displacement field in the first place.

-Finally, we remark that Eq.~\eqref{implicit} is {\itshape formally analogous} to the equation $\vec D = \varepsilon_0 \h n^2 \vec E_{\rm T}$\h, which is known in theoretical optics (see Refs.~\cite[\S\,15.2, Eqs.~(2) and (4)]{BornWolf} and \cite[Eq.~(6.21)]{Lipson}).
-Note, however, that one can in general not apply the standard methods of theoretical optics to this equation, because the effective dielectric tensor---stemming form a {\itshape retarded} response function calculated by the Kubo formula---is typically {\itshape not hermitean} (as it is assumed in theoretical optics) and hence not necessarily diagonalizable.
-In the following, we will study in detail the solutions of Eq.~\eqref{eq_central} {\itshape without} any particular assumption on the effective dielectric tensor.
+The present article therefore works within the paradigm of the Functional Approach to electrodynamics in media (see Refs.~\cite{ED1,ED2} for extensive discussions), which is an ab initio theory exclusively based on the microscopic Maxwell equations.
+Instead of introducing ``macroscopic'' fields, it simply distinguishes between external and induced fields as it is common practice in ab initio materials physics (see e.g.~the modern textbooks \cite{SchafWegener,Giuliani,Altland,Bruus}).
+Note, however, that one cannot---in general---apply the standard methods of theoretical optics to \eqref{implicit}, because the effective dielectric tensor---stemming from a {\itshape retarded} response function calculated by the Kubo formula---is typically {\itshape not hermitean} (as it is assumed in theoretical optics) and hence not necessarily diagonalizable.
+In the following, we will study in detail the solutions of Eq.~\eqref{eq_central} {\itshape without} any particular assumption about the effective dielectric tensor.